24 October 2024

 RICK.
 “How is knocking out a deterrent?
 Everyone wants to be knocked out.
 Nobody wants to be dead.”

 Unlike God, Rick isn’t good; he cares about nobody but himself, and cares about Morty because he would feel bad if anything happened to him (although he could easily swipe another Morty from a parallel universe).
 But like God, Rick set up a deterrent with permanent consequences, and bluntly warned people away from it.
 And yeah, everybody would rather the consequences weren’t so permanent.
 Like the ideas of purgatory, or getting paroled from hell someday.
-But again, how is that a deterrent?
+But again, how is temporary hell a deterrent?

 And y’know, some of us are fine with that idea.
 Because we don’t care as much about evil as God does.
 Stands to reason; we’re kinda evil ourselves.